pthrasher/graphql-firebase/README.md

-Open to feedback, but not currently accepting any PRs
+Open to feedback, but not currently accepting any PRs from anyone other than @pthrasher